Henna Logo Ideas:

 Think about what you want to convey with your henna logo.
 Are you going to go for the more traditional, floral elements?
 Or do you want to attract a younger, more current crowd with a more trendy feel?
 Experiment with the many unique icons and typefaces in our henna logo maker until you find the logo that conveys your brand.

 Some popular henna symbols include flowers, which represent happiness and joy, and vines and leaves, which represent devotion and vitality.
 Both symbols are great choices for a henna logo.

 What are some ideas for a cool henna logo?

-You can try playing with fonts such as Kodchasan, Quando, or Marko One to appeal to a younger customer and lend your logo an air of playfulness and amiability.
+You can try playing with typefaces such as Kodchasan, Quando, or Marko One to appeal to a younger customer and lend your logo an air of playfulness and amiability.
 Try an icon with a more tribal or hard edge to it, rather than the traditional floral, vine, or flowing elements of henna symbols.

 How can I come up with great henna logo designs?